aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuroncores-arch.rst

 AWS NeuronCore Architecture
 ===========================

-NeuronCores are fully-independent heterogenous compute-units that power Tranium, Tranium2, Inferentia, and Inferentia2 NeuronDevices.
+NeuronCores are fully-independent heterogenous compute-units that power Tranium, Tranium2, Inferentia, and Inferentia2 chips.
 For a detailed description of current generation NeuronCore (NeuronCore-v3) hardware engines, see:

 * :ref:`neuroncores-v3-arch`